TERRORISM IN PERU: IS IT A TOOL OF IRREGULAR WARFARE CREATED BY TRANSNATIONAL CORPORATIONS IN ORDER TO DISPLACE THE POPULATION?

 However, as it has been witnessed by the Native communities suffering from the health impacts of these mines, who have also lost access to sacred sites, hunting and fishing territory, and land to grow crops, nuclear energy is just another extractive industry with serious adverse health and environmental effects.

-The proposed legislation can be found at the website of Defenders of the Black Hills, along with a letter to representative Raul Grijalva from Arizona, urging him to sponsor the legislation.
+Defenders of the Black Hills, along with a letter to representative Raul Grijalva from Arizona, urging him to sponsor the legislation.
 The uranium mines within the 1868 Fort Laramie Treaty territory were never consented to by the Native American communities who now have to suffer the effects of the poisons these mines emit."

 http://nuclear-news.net/2013/07/05/legal-fightback-by-native-americans-against-uranium-mining/